 It’s amazing how they all say the same thing.

-Unfortunately, their reasoning is twaddle.
+Unfortunately, a writer saying they’re not being influenced … is talking twaddle.
 The fact is, everyone has been influenced and is being influenced, all the time, from a dozen directions at once.
 It’s impossible to escape.
 It’s part of being human and living in the world.
 And, as a species, we’re remarkably malleable.

 When a writer deliberately blocks themselves off from their own artform, it’s like tying their hands behind their back just before climbing a ladder.
 They aren’t going to get very far from the ground.

-Their writing may be technically … fine, but even if it is, in my experience it will also be dull, conventional, and derivative – I will have seen better versions of the same ideas, better expressed, perhaps hundreds of times, but the writer who doesn’t read doesn’t realise this.
+Their writing may be technically … fine, but even on the rare occasion that it is, in my experience it will also be dull, conventional, and derivative.
+I will have seen better versions of the same ideas, better expressed, perhaps hundreds of times, but the writer who thinks they don’t have to read doesn’t realise this.
 That writer has no context, they don’t know what is out there already, so they easily persuade themselves that their work is original.

-When a writer reads, though, and embraces the way that earlier authors influence and are influenced by each other and by other kinds of art, it becomes possible for the writer to imagine more freely.
+When a writer understands that they have to read, though, and embraces the way that earlier authors influence and are influenced by each other and by other kinds of art, it becomes possible for the writer to imagine more freely.
 Their horizons widen, while they become more grounded.
 They have context from which to write.

 Have you ever heard of a chef who’s never eaten any food but their own recipes?
-Don’t most car mechanics like cars?
-What do you think of an artist who refuses to learn how to draw?
+Or a designer who has never seen a dress?
+And what do you think of an artist who refuses to learn how to draw?

-Writing itself tends to be a solitary pursuit, but unless the writer never shows their work to anyone they will have to engage with the fact that other writers exist, who read and are read.
+Writing itself tends to be a solitary pursuit, but unless the writer never shows their work to anyone they will have to engage with the fact that they are not writing in a vacuum: other writers exist, who read and are read.
+The vast majority of them understand they have to read.
 Most writing courses pivot around reading and critiquing each other’s work, and published authors are always providing endorsements for each other.
-This kind of exchange is extremely common amongst authors, for good reason, and why would an author read the work of a colleague who flatly refuses to read theirs in return?
+This kind of exchange is extremely common amongst authors, for good reason.
+Why should budding authors read the work of a colleague who flatly refuses to read theirs in return?

 When a writer doesn’t read, they cannot know what will seem fresh and interesting to readers, or what will seem obvious and trite.
 They’ve no idea which tropes have become overworked and pedestrian, and they are unable to allow their imagination to wander especially far.
 They cannot combine existing ingredients to produce something that feels new.